11 Tips for Resolving Scheduling Conflicts

 If an employee can’t show up for their scheduled shift, they can swap shifts with eligible coworkers or offer their shifts to other employees.

-This approach is useful because the person responsible for scheduling doesn’t have to do all the work and you can still ensure coverage for each shift.
+This approach is useful because the person responsible for employee scheduling doesn’t have to do all the work and you can still ensure coverage for each shift.
 Make sure to establish a clear shift swap policy so your employees know what they’re expected to do.

 8. Let employees add their availability preferences